-With a Faculty-Led Study Abroad Program at Truman, you can experience the Truman classroom transported abroad!
-Faculty-Led programs are designed to combine the professors, classmates, and academic excellence you’ve come to expect at Truman with immersive cultural experiences and unique on-site learning.
+With a Faculty-Led Study Abroad Program at Truman, the Truman classroom is transformed by going abroad!
+Faculty-Led programs are designed to combine the professors, classmates, and academic excellence you’ve come to expect at Truman with immersive cultural experiences and unique field-based learning.
 As past students attest, the results are nothing short of life-changing!
-This May Interim or Summer, take your Spanish to the next level in Spain.
+Through faculty-led programs, you can take your Spanish to the next level in Spain.
 Participate in preservation work with large African mammals in South Africa.
-Get clinical experiences with CMDS in Mexico.
-Dive into the language and culture of Japan or sign up for a service learning opportunity in teaching there.
+Paint your way through the landscapes of Morocco.
+Get clinical experiences with Communication Disorders (CMDS) in Mexico.
 With Truman’s faculty-led programs, you’ll take all that’s best about the Truman experience abroad as your professors make the world your classroom.
 Explore our programs below, reach out to course instructors to learn more about a program, or contact the study abroad office to help you get started.

 Affordability is one of Truman’s core values and there are several ways to make international study an affordable option, especially through our Faculty-led Programs.
 With the help of Truman’s academic scholarships, federal financial aid and other financial assistance, a study abroad experience may be more attainable than you think.
 This is an investment that will pay you dividends for years to come.
 Take a look below for information regarding various forms of financial aid available to Truman students studying abroad:

 The Foundation awards over $85,000 every year to students studying abroad on faculty-led study abroad programs.
 Awards vary in amount from $1,000-$4,000, and are designed to help those with financial need to participate in these programs.
 The exact criteria for the scholarships awarded varies, but all scholarships require demonstrated need (student must have a current FAFSA on file) and the completion of the optional scholarship questions included in the study abroad program application.